 People who have irritable bowel syndrome, celiac disease, Crohn's disease or other problems with the digestive tract may also have difficulty digesting lactose.
 Even a simple infection or some medications like antibiotics can trigger temporary lactose intolerance.

-Unfortunately cutting dairy products out of a diet can lead to muscle loss, weaker bones and calcium loss.
+Unfortunately, cutting dairy products out of a diet that has relied heavily on them, can lead to muscle loss, weaker bones and calcium loss.
 Researchers at Tuft's University for the Human Nutrition Research Center on Aging stated that, "Adult-onset lactase decline appears to be a risk factor for developing osteoporosis, owing to avoidance of dairy products or interference of undigested lactose with calcium absorption."

 If you've given up on dairy, there may be some good news, but first a few things you should know.
 There is no cure for lactose intolerance, but there are ways to control the symptoms.

 Cheese is OK if you know what to look for.
 Avoid the freshest ones like cottage or ricotta because they have the most lactose.
 The longer a cheese is aged, the less lactose it contains.
 The safest bets are hard yellow cheeses; many of them have almost no lactose at all.